HefeiQ/hefeiq.github.io/_interview/machine-learning.md

  - The L1 regularization solution is sparse.
 The L2 regularization solution is non-sparse.
  - L2 regularization doesn’t perform feature selection, since weights are only reduced to values near 0 instead of 0.
 L1 regularization has built-in feature selection.
  - L1 regularization is robust to outliers, L2 regularization is not.
+ - L1 is a Laplace distribution and L2 is a Gaussian distribution.

 **What’s a Fourier transform?**